FGCH/FRTIndex/README.md

 ## Download into R

-To download the Index directly into R use the [repmis](http://cran.r-project.org/web/packages/repmis/index.html) package:
+To download the Index directly into R as a data frame use the [repmis](http://cran.r-project.org/web/packages/repmis/index.html) package:

 ```{S}
 URL <- 'https://raw.githubusercontent.com/FGCH/FRTIndex/master/IndexData/FRTIndex_v0_1.csv'